alyashour/Folium/Ledger/README.md

 # Ledger
-This is the webapp frontends for Folium!
+This is the webapp frontend for Folium!
 Please see the folium repository for information about that.
 Currently in early development.
 Going for a Wikipedia-esque interface.